Business Traveler Guide

 Airline programs are somewhat more complicated than hotel programs, and more geographically dependent.
 So, here’s a rundown of the programs that offer the best value for business travelers and why.

-If you live on the West Coast or travel there frequently, Alaska offers perhaps the easiest path to the elite status of any US airline.
+If you live on the West Coast or travel there frequently, Atmos Rewards serving Alaska and Hawaiian airlines, offers perhaps the easiest path to the elite status of any US airline.
 That’s because while most frequent flier programs tie your elite status to spending a certain amount of money with the airline every year, Alaska’s elite program is based solely on the distance you fly.
 Furthermore, you also earn miles based on the distance you fly rather than the amount of money you spend, which distinguishes Alaska from other U.S. airline programs.

-The main downside to Alaska is its limited route network outside the West Coast.
+The main downside to Alaska Airlines is its limited route network outside the West Coast.
 While most large and medium-sized cities elsewhere in the country have at least 1-2 flights a day on Alaska, they’re all to one of its West Coast hubs, so you don’t have the same number of options as other carriers.
-Even with international travelers, although Alaska has a number of useful airlines among its Global Partners, in most cases your Alaska elite status won’t be recognized when traveling on those partners as it would if you had status with American, Delta, or United.
+And while Alaska has a number of useful airlines among its Global Partners, in most cases your Alaska elite status won’t be recognized when traveling on those partners as it would if you had status with American, Delta, or United.

 American Airlines AAdvantage, Delta SkyMiles, and United MileagePlus